Skip to main content

 Introduction

-All children are entitled to an education that enables them to achieve the best possible educational and other outcomes, and become confident young children with a growing ability to communicate their own views and ready to make the transition into compulsory education.
+All children are entitled to an education that enables them to achieve the best possible educational and other outcomes, and to become confident young children with a growing ability to communicate their own views and ready to make the transition into compulsory education.

-Building on existing good practice in early years settings, and as part of the graduated approach, the Inclusion Fund provides support to early years settings to address the needs of individual children who have emerging and identified special educational needs and disabilities (SEND) and to promote and support inclusive practice in settings.
+Building on existing good practice in early years settings, and as part of the graduated approach, the SEN Inclusion Fund provides support to early years settings to address the needs of individual children who have emerging and identified special educational needs and disabilities (SEND) and to promote and support inclusive practice in settings.

 Early Years providers must have arrangements in place to support children with SEN or disabilities.
 These arrangements should include a clear approach to identifying and responding to SEN: